Lsam18/Backdoor_Reverse_Shell/README.md

 ## Acknowledgments

 - Inspiration from various open-source projects in the cybersecurity domain.
-- Special thanks to the contributors and the open-source community for their valuable resources and support.
+- Special thanks to the open-source community for their valuable resources and support.

 ---